fpj/community/governance.md

 # Pravega Project Governance
-Pravega is an code repository organization hosted by CNCF comprising repositories supporting and forming an ecosystem for streaming data.
+Pravega is a code-repository organization hosted by CNCF comprising repositories supporting and forming an ecosystem for streaming data.
 All repositories under the Pravega organization are driven by the bylaws described in this document.
-This document covers the structure of the various groups that form Pravega and the processes used to govern the organization.
+This document covers the structure of the various groups that form Pravega and the processes used across the organization ranging from code contributions to voting and changes to governance.

 ## Mission
-Pravega targets the development of software for streaming data, with a focus on storage.
+Pravega targets the development of software for streaming data, with a special focus on storage.
 It is core to our mission to develop and grow a thriving community of software developers.
-The community drives the technical direction of Pravega via open discussions and votings.
-By design, very few actions are private.
+The community drives the technical direction of Pravega via open discussions and votings; by design, very few actions are private.
 It accepts contributions from any interested party as long as such a contribution is performed according to the project Code of Conduct.
-The Pravega community praises diversity and inclusion.
+The Pravega community aims to be diverse and inclusive.

 ## Code of Conduct
 Pravega follows the CNCF Code of Conduct: